 Through a niche website, you will provide valuable information for your audience through your site content and blog to make a sale.
 People are shopping online now more than ever, with the number of digital buyers in 2019 being more than 1.92 billion.
-Set your site up right, and you can easily take advantage of this upward trend of online sales.
+Set your site up correctly, and you can easily take advantage of this upward trend of online sales.

 Once you have a nice flow of traffic to your site, you can make money a few different ways:

-Whether you are a fan of Instagram, SnapChat, Facebook, TikTok, or YouTube, you can grow your following and make money.
+Whether you are a fan of Instagram, Snapchat, Facebook, TikTok, or YouTube, you can grow your following and make money.
 The more followers you have, the more money you can get from paid advertisements and brand sponsorships.

 Making Money through social media is similar to starting a website.
 You need a niche.
-You need a specific topic of interest or a theme that will resonate with a particular audience.
+Choose a specific topic of interest or a theme that will resonate with a particular audience.
 Because there are so many profiles and pages on these platforms, you must get creative, thinking of what you can do to set your profile/page apart from the rest.
-Then, you take steps to connect with and grow your audience through consistent activity and sharing cool stuff that’s relevant to your audience.
+Then, you take steps to connect with and grow your audience through consistent activity and sharing cool stuff that's relevant to your audience.